Japan raises age of consent from 13 to 16 years old

 Japan's had been unchanged since 1907, with children aged 13 and above deemed capable of consent.

-In practice, across many parts of the country, regional ordinances banning "lewd" acts with minors are sometimes seen as effectively raising the age of consent to 18.
+In practice however, across many parts of the country regional ordinances banning "lewd" acts with minors were sometimes seen as effectively raising the age of consent to 18.

 Under the new law, teen couples no more than five years apart in age will be exempt from prosecution if both partners are over 13.